 Like all concepts, Morphoz is a study about the potential of technology for the next few years, therefore presenting a series of decidedly futuristic features.
 The steering wheel can retract, leaving more front space for projections of the infotainment system.

-The Morphoz concept was supposed to be one of the protagonists of the Geneva Motor Show, officially cancelled in recent days due to the Coronavirus emergency.
+The Renault Morphoz concept was supposed to be one of the protagonists of the Geneva Motor Show, but it was officially canceled in recent days due to the pandemic emergency. @via Renault.